Edita-L/Project2EL/README.md

 The wireframe was designed using Balsamiq.
 It has a basic intial structure, which remained throughout the project, with the styling slightly changed/enchanced for better viewing experience.
+The styiling remains the same through all devices, with header only resizing slightly for mobiles.

 Below is a link to all my wireframes:
 ## ![My Wireframes](pdfs/WireframeTYS.pdf)